Yang Hsien (singer): Folk music movement

 The 1970s saw the decline of Taiwan's status on the international stage: the ROC was kicked out of the UN, and the United States severed official ties.
 Meanwhile, the youth of the island were still enamored with Western culture.
-In this environment, a self-awareness and appreciation for one's own culture began to slowly spring up.
-Tired of the superficial Mandarin pop songs, and the Western songs that had no connection to his own culture, Yang Xian began to try to create songs that were different from the past.
-He set Yu Kwang-chung’s (余光中) poem "Four Rhymes of Nostalgia" (鄉愁四韻) to music, and performed it at Parangalan's personal concert in the summer of 1974.
+In this environment, a self-awareness and appreciation of one's own culture began to slowly spring up.
+Tired of the superficial Mandarin pop songs, and the Western songs that had no connection to his own culture, Yang Hsien began to try to create songs that were different from the past.
+He set Yu Kwang-chung's poem "Four Rhymes of Nostalgia" (鄉愁四韻) to music, and performed it at Parangalan's personal concert in the summer of 1974.
 He played guitar with piano and violin accompaniment, and even invited Yu to attend the concert in person.
-Yu Kuang-chung was pleased with Yang Xian's ambitious creativity.
-Encouraged by this, and with the author's permission, Yang Xian continued to create more songs from Yu Kwang-chung's collection of poems, "White Jade Bitter Melon" (白玉苦瓜), which were first performed on 6 June 1979 at Zhongshan Hall in Taipei, under the name "Modern Folk Song Concert".
+Yu Kwang-chung was pleased with Yang Hsien's ambitious creativity.
+Encouraged by this, and with the author's permission, Yang Hsien continued to create more songs from Yu Kwang-chung's collection of poems, "White Jade Bitter Melon" (白玉苦瓜), which were first performed on 6 June 1979 at Zhongshan Hall in Taipei, under the name "Modern Folk Song Concert".
 The first half of the concert consisted of English songs, while the second half featured the songs featuring Yu's poetry.
-In total, there were nine pieces set to Yu's work, all of which were featured on Yang Xian's first album, "Modern Chinese Folk Song Collection".
+In total, there were nine pieces set to Yu's work, all of which were featured on Yang Hsien's first album, "Modern Chinese Folk Song Collection".
 This album is considered to be the first album worthy of being called a "Folk Song" album.
-The first printing of 30,000 copies sold out within a month, and the next four months saw three subsequent reprintings, which serves as a testament to how popular Yang Xian's concerts were.
+The first printing of 30,000 copies sold out within a month, and the next four months saw three subsequent reprintings, which serves as a testament to how popular Yang Hsien's concerts were.

-The style of Yang Xian's pieces have the breath of the traditional Chinese arts, while also having absorbed American folk and country music elements.
+The style of Yang Hsien's pieces have the breath of the traditional Chinese arts, while also having absorbed American folk and country music elements.
 This had never been seen before in Taiwan in the 1970s.
-By breaking free of the existing folk music styles, Yang Xian and Yu Kwang-chung's methods drew the ire of the traditional music school, opening another public debate about "Modern Chinese Folk Songs," in addition to the already existing Taiwan Native Literature debate.
-Following this, in 1976, Yang Xian's middle school classmate and fellow Columbia Café regular Li Shuang-ze began the "Sing Your Own Songs" movement, officially starting the campus folk music era.
+By breaking free of the existing folk music styles, Yang Hsien and Yu Kwang-chung's methods drew the ire of the traditional music school, opening another public debate about "Modern Chinese Folk Songs," in addition to the already existing Taiwan Native Literature debate.
+Following this, in 1976, Yang Hsien's middle school classmate and fellow Columbia Café regular Lee Shuang-tze began the "Sing Your Own Songs" movement, officially starting the campus folk music era.
 Just as the folk song movement was in full swing, Yang, known now as the "Father of Modern Folk Songs", released his second solo album "West Out of Yangguan" (西出陽關) in 1977, and held two "Farewell" concerts.
 Thus, he left the pop music scene and went to the United States to study Chinese medicine.